Parents PACK Personal Stories – Polio

 - Watch this short video of Janice Flood Nichols telling her story.

 - Learn more about polio and the polio vaccine.

 About the author

 Polio survivor Janice Flood Nichols is the author of Twin Voices: A Memoir of Polio, the Forgotten Killer (honorable mention recipient of the 2007 London Book Festival award in both nonfiction and biography).
-Nichols holds a BA in Psychology from Seton Hill University and a MEd in rehabilitation counseling from the University of Pittsburgh; she has been employed as an instructor in the social work graduate school at Syracuse University and in the social service department at Community-General Hospital, Syracuse, NY.
+Nichols holds a Bachelor of Arts in Psychology from Seton Hill University and a Master of Education in rehabilitation counseling from the University of Pittsburgh.
+She has been employed as an instructor in the social work graduate school at Syracuse University and in the social service department at Community-General Hospital, Syracuse, NY.

 Materials in this section are updated as new information and vaccines become available.
 The Vaccine Education Center staff regularly reviews materials for accuracy.